Group of five Middle Eastern students with face masks sorting donation boxes

 The CSUEB campus is tremendously diverse in terms of ethnic and cultural student backgrounds.
 The largest population is Asian American/Pacific Islander, and within that overall grouping, there are students from a huge variety of backgrounds—Lao and Hmong to Korean, Chinese, Indian, Filipino, Samoan, and many others!
 The Asian American Donor Program strives to promote the fact that people need to know their blood type.
 This process is simple and does not require extensive and costly lab work to determine.
 Students help raise thousands of dollars every year to pay for lab work and registry and then spread the word to encourage people in many communities to register themselves.
 The result: more people know their blood types, more people register, and ultimately, the lives of those dealing with blood cancer are saved and prolonged.

-Related: How You Can Pursue Activism in High School and College as a Student
+Related: How You Can Pursue Activism as a Student in High School or College

 6. Nursing homes